Northern Myanmar, Myanmar: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A, C, D, G and I. Take care to find the necessary kind.
-The majority of adapters currently being sold are simply plug changers and expect your devices to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types A, C, D, G and I. Be sure to pick the correct type.
+Most adapters on sale are just plugs and expect your electronics to adjust the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one should work in most areas.

-If you vacation in Northern Myanmar during July, you will probably notice that it is extremely hot and very rainy.
-Temperatures tend to hover around the 80s F (low 30s C) during the day, while at night they can dip into the 70s F (mid 20s C).
-In terms of precipitation, you can expect it to rain about two thirds of the time.
+If you visit Northern Myanmar during March, you are likely to notice that it is constantly hot and dry with little rain.
+Temperatures tend to hover around the 80s F (low 30s C) during the day, while at night they can dip into the low 60s F (mid 10s C).

 What to wear/what to pack: